roxanageambasu/roxanageambasu.github.io/02-publications.md

   Private Machine Learning Platform.''
 In Proceedings of the ACM Symposium on Operating Systems Principles (SOSP), Ontario, Canada, October 2019.
   [PDF]({{ site.baseurl }}/publications/sosp2019sage-with-appendix.pdf)
-  (includes appendices that do not appear in conference version).

 * Mathias Lecuyer, Riley Spahn, Kiran Vodrahalli, Roxana Geambasu, and Daniel Hsu. ''Privacy Accounting and Quality Control in the Sage Differentially